 If you're involved with them in any criminal matter, you don't want to talk or say anything because they will twist your words, take things out of context, and claim that you said something that you didn't say.

-If the Lost Hills Sheriff Station arrests you, you'll likely have a case pending in the Van Nuys court because that's pretty much who they feed into unless they're outside their jurisdiction and they go into Ventura County.
-They send you to Simi Valley or the actual Ventura court off of Victoria.
+If the Lost Hills Sheriff's Station arrests you, you'll likely have a case pending in the Van Nuys court, as that's where they typically send cases unless they fall outside their jurisdiction and are transferred to Ventura County.
 This process involves being booked, possibly spending time in jail, and then appearing in court for arraignment.
+During arraignment, the charges against you will be read, and you will have the opportunity to enter a plea.
 It's important to understand these steps to be prepared for what's to come.

-But most of the time, if the Sheriffs get you in Los Hills, you'll be sent to the Van Nuys court, which will send the case to the prosecutors, who will decide what to file.
+However, most of the time, if the Sheriffs arrest you in Los Hills, you'll be sent to the Van Nuys court, which will then forward the case to the prosecutors, who will decide what to file.

 I see them pulling people over in the dark near Agoura Road, and in the area, they patrol west of Valley Circle.
 Once in a while, you'll see the Lost Hills Sheriff Station officers on the other side, but for the most part, you're going to see them around Agoura.
 They also cover the Pacific Coast Highway.